hanjinliu/whitecanvas/docs/canvas/namespaces.md

-# Customize X/Y axis
+# Namespaces

-Properties related to the X/Y axis can be customized using the `x` and `y` namespaces.
+Each canvas has several namespaces to control the appearance of the canvas.
+First of all, the x/y-axis properties are controlled by the `x` and `y` namespaces.
-Axis limits, color etc. can be set via the namespace.

 ``` python
 #!name: xy_axis_properties